MicrosoftDocs/architecture-center/docs/example-scenario/mainframe/migrate-aix-workloads-to-skytap-content.md

 ### Security

 Skytap on Azure meets industry cloud security requirements, including System and Organization Controls for Service Organizations 2 (SOC 2) and SOC 3 attestations and compliance with ISO 27001 and PCI DSS 3.2.
-To learn more about how Skytap secures your workloads, you can get more information in the (https://github.com/skytap/well-architected-framework/blob/master/security/README.md)[Skytap Well-Architected Framework Security Pillar](https://github.com/skytap/well-architected-framework/blob/master/security/README.md).
+To learn more about how Skytap secures your workloads, you can get more information in the [Skytap Well-Architected Framework Security Pillar](https://github.com/skytap/well-architected-framework/blob/master/security/README.md).

 ## Deploy this scenario